What is Silver Spot Price?

 Where can you buy silver at spot price?

-The dealers listed on this page, such as Silver Gold Bull, JM Bullion and SD Bullion have a special offer that allows new customers to purchase up to 10 oz at silver spot price.
+The dealers listed on this page, such as Silver Gold Bull, JM Bullion, and SD Bullion, have a special offer that allows new customers to purchase up to 10 oz at the silver spot price.

-By taking advantage of all of these offers you can buy over 50 troy ounces of at silver spot price.
+By taking advantage of all of these offers, you can buy over 50 troy ounces of silver at the spot price.

 In addition to these offers, buying generic silver bullion provides the best value for dollar cost averaging.
-Buying generic silver bullion in the form of 1 oz bars and rounds, 5 oz bars or 10 oz bars provides a balance of lower premium over silver spot price while also being fairly easy to sell if you need the money in a pinch.
+Buying generic silver bullion in the form of 1 oz bars and rounds, 5 oz bars, or 10 oz bars provides a balance of lower premium over silver spot price while also being reasonably easy to sell if you need the money in a pinch.

-Buying larger size bars, such as kilo’s and 100 oz bars will be the lowest premium over silver spot price.
+Buying larger-size bars, such as kilos and 100 oz bars, will be the lowest premium over the silver spot price.

 Why do some dealers sell silver at spot price?

-From time to time some dealers will drop the prices on a particular item to spot price.
+Occasionally, some dealers will drop the prices on a particular item to spot price.
 This sometimes happens with 1 oz generic silver rounds and 10 oz bars.
 Dealers may do this because they have an excess inventory of an item.
 They may have purchased these items well below the current spot price.
-This allows them to eliminate the premium they would normally charge and pass that savings on to investors looking for a deal.
+This allows them to eliminate the premium they normally charge and pass those savings on to investors looking for a deal.

 Which is the best silver at spot price deal?

-The Silver Gold Bull 10 oz silver bar is custom minted by The Sunshine Mint.
-It features the Silver Gold Bull and charging bull logo.
-Since it is manufactured by The Sunshine Mint it is made to the same
+The Silver Gold Bull 10 oz silver bar is custom-minted by The Sunshine Mint.
+It features the Silver Gold Bull and Charging Bull logo.
+Sunshine Mint manufactures it and is made to the same

-quality standards and purity of other Sunshine Mint 10 oz bars.
-The 10 oz bar at spot price contains .999 fine silver and is of the same quality as silver bars carrying a high dealer premium.
+quality standards and purity as other Sunshine Mint 10 oz bars.
+The 10 oz bar at spot price contains .999 fine silver, which is the same quality as silver bars with a high dealer premium.

 Can I buy American Silver Eagles at spot price?

-There is two offers we have found that include American Silver Eagle coins for a discounted price.
+We have found two offers that include American Silver Eagle coins at a discounted price.
 The first, from Money Metals Exchange, is their Silver Starter Pack at Employee Pricing.
 The silver starter kit includes

 While the silver price per ounce is above silver spot price, this Silver Starter Pack is still a great deal with the premium items.
 It is limited to one purchase per customer.

-The second offer that we found is from International Currency and Coin.
+The second offer we found is from International Currency and Coin.
 Their offer is for (1) American Silver Eagle coin for $17.00.
-However, the shipping charge is $5.95 which brings the total cost of this offer to $22.95 which is well above silver spot price.
+However, the shipping charge is $5.95, which brings the total cost of this offer to $22.95, which is well above the silver spot price.

 How can I buy silver rounds at spot price?

 Yes, you can buy silver rounds at spot price.
-We track several offers from trusted and reputable dealers that include generic silver rounds at spot price.
+We track several offers from trusted and reputable dealers, including generic silver rounds at spot price.
 The spot price deals from JM Bullion and Monument Metals each include (10) 1 oz silver rounds at spot price.
 They also include free shipping.

-Several times per year other major trusted and reputable dealers will offer silver rounds at spot price or just slightly above.
-Be sure to visit our generic silver rounds product page that tracks prices from all major online bullion dealers.
+Several times per year, other major trusted and reputable dealers will offer silver rounds at spot price or just slightly above.
+Be sure to visit our generic silver rounds product page, which tracks prices from all major online bullion dealers.

-We also send out spot price deal alerts as part of our email newsletter.
-If you’d like to receive these alerts along with our semi-regular newsletter you can subscribe here
+We also send out spot price deal alerts in our email newsletter.
+You can subscribe here to receive these alerts and our semi-regular newsletter.

-If your goal is to get as much precious metals as close to spot as possible then follow these steps:
+If your goal is to get as many precious metals as close to the spot as possible, then follow these steps:

-1. Compare Dealer Prices – We track prices from over 30 online trusted and reputable bullion dealers for hundreds of precious metals products.
+Compare Dealer Prices: We track prices from over 30 trusted and reputable online bullion dealers for hundreds of precious metals products.

-3. Buy Larger Quantities – The trusted and reputable online bullion dealers offer price breaks on larger quantities.
-When buying smaller size silver bullion, such as 1 oz rounds or bars, the prices will be cheaper if you are buy 10 or 20 ounces at a time.
-Keep in mind that some dealers charge shipping on orders that don’t meet a specified threshold.
-Shipping charges need to be incorporated into the overall cost of your investment.
+Buy Larger Quantities—The trusted and reputable online bullion dealers offer price breaks on larger quantities.
+When buying smaller silver bullion, such as 1 oz rounds or bars, the prices will be cheaper if you buy 10 or 20 ounces at a time.
+Remember that some dealers charge shipping on orders that don’t meet a specified threshold.
+Shipping charges need to be factored into the overall cost of your investment.

 Summary